idle-Calliope/Bus-Fleet-Management-System/README.md

 This project creates a Bus Fleet System.
 A database is created around the tables designed in the files included.
 The goal is maximize efficiency to perform CRUD queries.

+**NB: Process of creating this application including the tools used are found in the report word document**

 Topics Learned:
 ---
 - Entities